We have a long history of innovation in teaching, and we have a firm research base with strengths in both pure and applied mathematics.

 You will become part of a vibrant community of students that benefits from nationally and internationally renowned staff who are experts in their field.
 The department regularly hosts guest seminar speakers and academic visitors, some who are well known for their mathematical research.

 You will have access to an extensive range of facilities to compliment your studies including spacious study areas, with the latest audio-visual equipment to support teaching and research, all located in our recently refurbished mathematics building.

 In addition to our exciting range of taught programmes, there are also a variety of funded and unfunded opportunities to join the Department of Mathematical Sciences as a doctoral researcher.
 You can develop your own unique research proposal or browse our current list of PhD opportunities – either way, we’d love to hear from you.

 We are proud to have an excellent reputation for high quality research that addresses real life issues today.

 We attract staff and students from all over the world, making it a diverse and stimulating environment in which to study.
-Active in high quality research across the broad spectrum of mathematics, we have an international reputation, with four fifths of research rated internationally-leading (or better) in REF 2014.
+Active in high quality research across the broad spectrum of mathematics, we have an international reputation, with 100% of Mathematical Sciences research impact rated 'world-leading' or 'internationally excellent' in REF 2021.